stellar/java-stellar-anchor-sdk/docs/00 - Stellar Anchor Platform.md

 ![img.jpeg](/docs/resources/img/anchor-platform-components-architecture.jpeg)

-As you can see, the Anchor Platform receives interactions from ecosystem players and deals with the interoperability part described in the SEPs.
+As you can see, the Anchor Platform receives interactions from ecosystem participants and deals with the interoperability part described in the SEPs.
 The Anchor Server is only called when there is a pending action to be performed.

 This drastically reduces the amount of code that needs to be written by the Anchor, and allows them to focus on the business logic that's specific to their businesses and use cases.